-(3) The symbolic names of the dummy arguments may not appear in an EQUIVALENCE, COMMON, or DATA statement in the function subprogram.
+(3) The symbolic names of the dummy arguments may not appear in an EQUIVALENCE or COMMON statement in the function subprogram.

-(4) The function subprogram may define or redefine one or more of its arguments so as to effectively return results in addition to the value of the function.
+(4) The function subprogram may not define or redefine any of its arguments nor any entity in common.

-(5) The function subprogram may contain any statements except BLOCK DATA, SUBROUTINE, another FUNCTION statement, or any statement that directly or indirectly references the function being defined.
+(5) The function subprogram may contain any statements except SUBROUTINE, another FUNCTION statement, or any statement that directly or indirectly references the function being defined.